StrangeJay/AWS_CICD/journal.md

-# Setting Up a CI/CD Pipeline with AWS CodeBuild, CodeCommit, and CodeDeploy
+# Build a CI/CD Pipeline with AWS CodeBuild, CodeCommit, and CodeDeploy

 ## Introduction